Project-MONAI/tutorials/nnunet/README.md

 ### Dataset and Datalist Preparation

 The user needs to provide a data list (".json" file) for the new task and data root.
-In general, a valid data list needs to follow the format of the ones in [Medical Segmentation Decathlon](https://drive.google.com/drive/folders/1HqEgzS8BV2c7xYNrZdEAnrHk7osJJ--2).
+In general, a valid data list needs to follow the format of the ones in [Medical Segmentation Decathlon (MSD)](https://drive.google.com/drive/folders/1HqEgzS8BV2c7xYNrZdEAnrHk7osJJ--2).

 In [this tutorial](../auto3dseg/notebooks/msd_datalist_generator.ipynb), we provided example steps to download the [MSD Spleen dataset](http://medicaldecathlon.com) and prepare a datalist.
 Below we assume the dataset is downloaded to `/workspace/data/Task09_Spleen` and the datalist is in the current directory.